CxELabs/M365HOL/instructions2.md

     > Set-MsolUser -UserPrincipalName $upn -UsageLocation US
     > Set-MsolUserLicense -UserPrincipalName $upn -AddLicenses $office, $ems

-	> [!NOTE] The PowerShell window will automatically close once users have been created and licenses have been assigned.
+	> [!NOTE] The PowerShell window will automatically close once users have been created and licenses have been assigned

 ---